-Name of subsidiaries Place of incorporation and business Principal activity Effectiv held the B d by 2022 2021 Held by the Board % % Singapore Pools (Private) Limited Singapore To operate lotteries and sports betting as an agent on behalf of the Board 100 100 Held by Singapore Pools (Private) Limited Selegie Management Pte.
-Ltd. Singapore To provide services to manage and operate the Livewire operations at the Integrated Resorts premises 100 100
+Name of subsidiaries Place of incorporation and business Principal activity hele e equity d by Board Held by the Board 2023 % 2022 % Singapore Pools (Private) Limited Singapore To operate lotteries, sports and totalisator betting 100 100 Held by Singapore Pools (Private) Limited Selegie Management Pte.
+Ltd. Singapore To provide services to manage and operate the Livewire operations at the Integrated Resorts 100 100